Dazz993/Mist/README.md

 Therefore, the speedup is roughly ~14%.
 This is the datapoint in (Figure 11, (a) - 1).

-## Step 3: Run Single-Node Performance Evaluation [Specifically for GCP L4 GPUs]
+## Step 3: Run Single-Node Performance Evaluation [Specifically for GCP L4 GPUs] (Est. Time: 3.5 hours)

 For L4 GPUs, we directly provide the configurations that are tuned by us that can be used to quickly test the speedup of Mist compared to baselines.
 We also provide a general process for evaluating on a brand new cluster.
 See the next section.